 All stakeholders in the success and well-being of students, and especially the students themselves, are expected to recognize their responsibilities in developing student self-discipline within a culture of wellness.
 Staff members and students will not be discriminated against as provided for in the Alberta Human Rights Act or the Canadian Charter of Rights and Freedoms.

-- Cooperate fully with everyone authorized by the Board to provide education programs and other services
+- cooperate with everyone authorized by the board to provide education programs and other services,

 If students are failing to meet behavioural expectations, appropriate consequences will be given, including removal of privileges, working in an alternate location, removal from class, suspension from school or bus, etc.

 At Greystone Centennial Middle School, we believe that students have the right to learn in a safe and supportive environment.
 This can be achieved when students follow our one school-wide expectation: